SoK: Anti-Facial Recognition Technology: Goals and Tradeoffs in AFR Design

-An effective AFR tool should provide strong and lasting protection against unwanted facial recognition.
-That is, it should protect a user \pr~from unwanted FR from initial use, and extending into the future, even as FR systems continue to advance.
+\rule{\linewidth}{0.4pt} {\bf Property 1: Long-term robustness.} An effective AFR tool should provide strong and lasting protection against unwanted facial recognition.
+That is, it should protect a user \pr~from unwanted FR both initially and as FR evolves.

 \para{$\fcirc$: None} While this principle is the main goal of AFR, none of existing AFR tools (targeting any stage) is able to achieve this property.
 No current system provides strong protection against ever-evolving FR systems.